project8/scarab/documentation/application_building.rst

 Configuring an Application
 --------------------------

 The user tells the application how to run using its configuration.
-The master configuration can be put together using several stages of input:
+The primary configuration can be put together using several stages of input:

     #.
 Default configuration: the developer of the application can provide a default hard-coded configuration via ``main_app::default_config()``
     #.
 Configuration file: supplied via the command line (``-c`` or ``--config``)
     #.
 Non-option command-line arguments (see below)
     #.
 Option arguments setup to modify the configuration

-Starting from the top down, successive stages of configuration will add to or overwrite (for duplicated configuration keys) the master configuration.
-The configuration can be accessed with ``main_app::master_config()``.
+Starting from the top down, successive stages of configuration will add to or overwrite (for duplicated configuration keys) the primary configuration.
+The configuration can be accessed with ``main_app::primary_config()``.

 Using the Command Line
 ----------------------